oliviabrcan/digital-writing-folio/exercises.md

 - What else might be an obstacle?

 I think writing the short stories (dreams) might be one of the more difficutl tasks because I'm not sure how I want to structure them yet and there's four different plots I need to write.

+# Week 9
+### Write a summary and reflection on the feedback you recieved and a plan for the next few weeks